Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Results

 Notably, the observed TLS distribution points towards an excess density of TLS near the DC-SQUID leads.
-Since the probability to detect a TLS scales with the square of the local qubit field, the expected ratio of the numbers of TLS observed near the SQUID vs. ground plane and qubit island can be estimated by comparing the integrals of $E_\mathrm{rms}^2$ over these regions.
-Hereby, we limit the integrals to where $E_\mathrm{rms}>E_\mathrm{min}$ to account for TLS detectability in swap spectroscopy, which sets this calculation apart from the common participation ratio analysis~\cite{Wang:APL:2015} that includes also weakly coupled TLS.
+Since the probability to detect a surface-TLS scales with the square of the local qubit field, the expected ratio of the numbers of TLS observed near the SQUID vs. ground plane and qubit island can be estimated by comparing their energy participation ratios (EPRs).
+By calculating the EPR, we limit the integrals over $|\erms|^2$ to regions where $E_\mathrm{rms}>E_\mathrm{min}$ to account for TLS detectability in swap spectroscopy, which sets this calculation apart from the common participation ratio analysis~\cite{Wang:APL:2015} that includes also weakly coupled TLS.
+Further details are given in \ref{app:minfield}.
 The result is plotted with solid red and blue lines in Fig.~\ref{fig:4}c, and predicts that most TLS (>50\%) would be observed on either the qubit island or ground plane in the whole range of reasonable values $E_\mathrm{min}< 4$\,V/m, in stark contrast to the experimental data.\\ This finding can be reconciled assuming that the TLS density near the DC SQUID is about two times larger than near qubit island and ground plane, presumably due to its different fabrication procedure.
 The expected TLS distribution for this case is shown by the dashed red and blue lines in Fig.~\ref{fig:4}c, which are obtained by scaling the electric field energy $E_\mathrm{rms}^2$ integrated over the SQUID area by a factor of two.
 We find a very good agreement with the experimental result that is mostly insensitive to the choice of $E_\mathrm{min}$ in the mapping algorithm. \\

 From the TLS' estimated positions, we can calculate their electric dipole moments using the measured tuning strengths $\gamma_i$ and the simulated local E-fields of corresponding DC-gate electrodes.
 Similarly, the TLS' coupling strength to the qubit $g$ can be estimated using the simulation of the qubit's AC-electric field strength at the TLS' position.
 Figure~\ref{fig:4}b shows their histograms and cumulative distributions for the representative example shown in Fig.~\ref{fig:4}a.
 The extracted median TLS dipole moment varies weakly with $E_\mathrm{min}$ as shown in Fig.~\ref{fig:4}d, and is estimated to $p_\parallel \approx 1.12 \pm 0.12\, e$\AA\, which is well in accordance with results obtained using other methods in qubits and lumped-element resonators~\cite{Martinis2005,Barends13,Hung_2022}.